-Landlords trying to evict tenants illegally through harassment, coercion, or by force is an unfortunate reality in India’s rental housing scene.
-Many tenants face issues like landlords cutting off essential services, threats of violence, changing door locks illegally, etc. aimed at driving them out.
-As a tenant, you need to know your rights and take appropriate countermeasures to stop unlawful eviction attempts.
+Landlords trying to evict tenants illegally through harassment, coercion, or force is an unfortunate reality in India’s rental housing scene.
+Many tenants face issues like landlords cutting off essential services, threats of violence, changing door locks illegally, etc., aimed at driving them out.
+As a tenant, you must know your rights and take appropriate countermeasures to stop unlawful eviction attempts.

 Understand Eviction Laws and Due Process